-The CGCA is managed by a voluntary Executive Committee, with up to ten elected members.
+The CGCA is managed day-to-day by a voluntary Executive Committee, with up to ten elected members.
 It meets quarterly or as needed, and oversees the activity of CGCA including Planning, Licensing, Public Realm and Community Safety, as well as making operational decisions for CGCA.
 It enables us to decide what to do across the Covent Garden area on a wide range of issues.

 The Exec. appoints sub-committees for areas of work with particularly heavy volume, such as Planning and Licensing.
 It also appoints steering groups for projects and to organise events such as Street Festivals and the annual Community Carol Service in December.

 We are always keen for new people to join our committees.
 It is a great way to meet other local people with similar interests, to gain new expertise and to learn more about our wonderful neighbourhood at the heart of London.

 Some new Exec. members are standing to fill our committee at our next AGM.
 You can find more details about the meeting here on our 2023 AGM page.
 However, we can co-opt a few more members between AGMs for specific reasons, and of course welcome many more volunteers beyond the Exec.
 In 2023 we are particularly looking for:

 - An ‘area rep’ for the South Western part of Covent Garden – Exec. post now filled.